harryho/blog-hugo/content/hacks/qemu-notes.md

 description="Use Qemu to create virtual machines"
 +++

-> __What is Qemu__
+___What is Qemu ?___

+[QEMU](https://wiki.qemu.org/Main_Page)  is free and open source.
+And is licensed under GPL 2. it has the ability to run under both KVM and XEN models (if you enabled virtualization technology from your BIOS first) and offers a lot of options and virtualization options.
+In this article, we’ll explain how to use QEMU and install it.

-[QEMU](https://wiki.qemu.org/Main_Page) is a virtualization technology emulator that allows you to run operating systems and Linux distributions easily on your current system without the need to install them or burn their ISO files.
+QEMU is a virtualization technology emulator that allows you to run operating systems and Linux distributions easily on your current system without the need to install them or burn their ISO files.
 It is like VMware or VirtualBox.
 You can use it at anytime to emulate running any operating system you want on a lot of devices and architecture.

-QEMU is free and open source.
-And is licensed under GPL 2. it has the ability to run under both KVM and XEN models (if you enabled virtualization technology from your BIOS first) and offers a lot of options and virtualization options.
-In this article, we’ll explain how to use QEMU and install it.

 ## Prerequisites